sagemath/sagewiki_to_gh-2022-10-10/days77.md

 the list of ingredients for the dish(es) you plan to prepare.
 We will be roughtly 10-15 and should plan for roughly 10 meals.

 - Salvatore: stuffed bread, I will need flour (a couple of Kg), yeast, salt for the dough; a little garlic, olive oil red pepper and any long leaf vegetable for the stuffing (the more the better).
 This is usually better with some sort of sausage inside but if we need to cater to vegetarians it can be omitted.
+NdLuca: I see Salvatore's origins are close to mine.
+Some notes for the shoppers: you want "levure boulangère" for yeast, not Alsa or similar, most boulangers sell it, I can grab some at mine if needed.
+Concerning the "long leaf", those that can be found in France are scarole, chardon (chicorée), cerfeuil, bourrache (hard to find).

 - Wednesday evening: pizza from the local pizza truck.